dicklieber/rotatorcontrolDEV/README.md

 ## Building
 ### Requiments
-- java JDK Tested with 11 and 18
+- java JDK with JavaFx Avaialable from bellsoft. https://bell-sw.com/pages/downloads/
+  - Select _JDK 11 LTS_
+  - Scroll down for the _Full JDK_ for your operating system.

 - sbt See https://www.scala-sbt.org

 ### Build command